tauraamui/lilly/README.md

 You can see what other tasks are available to run with `./make.vsh --tasks`

-(you can compile make.vsh into a binary to make executing tasks as fast as possible, use `v -prod -skip-running make.vsh`)
+(you can compile make.vsh into a binary to make executing tasks as fast as possible, use `./make.vsh compile-make` or `v -prod -skip-running make.vsh`)

 ### Not convinced?